mpds-io/mpds-aiida/README.md

 ```
 (Please do not forget to withdraw _i.e._ invalidate the API key after finishing the work.)

 A template system is used to control the calculation parameters, see the `mpds_aiida/calc_templates` subfolder.
-Note, that the `options: resources` template directive makes no sense with our custom cloud scheduler, and the `cluster`, `codes`, and `basis_family` template directives have to be specified exactly as defined above.
+Note, that the `options: resources` template directive makes no sense with our custom cloud scheduler.
+The `cluster`, `codes`, and `basis_family` template directives have to be specified exactly as defined above.

 The following on-demand cloud providers are currently supported (resp. `yascheduler` directives given in brackets):